BSA Cub Scout Program Overview: https://goo.gl/rPd1Tz

 October: Typically our first (Fall) camp out of the year.
 Sometimes it is in November.
 Pack Show.

 November: Pack Show.
-Canned Food Drive for our Charter Organization, The Salvation Army.
+Canned Food Drive for our Charter Organization, The Boys & Girls Club - Vista.

 December: We have a special Pack Show related to our Holiday Event.
-Serve The Salvation Army by participating in Project Angel Tree (giving gifts to those in need).
 Vista Holiday Parade.

 January: Typical month for our second (Winter) camp out, sometimes called Cold Camp, but don’t let that scare you.
 Pack Show.